Tribe Nine: Setagaya Tribe

-Various streamers have made cameo appearances in the series' English dub, including CDawgVA, Cr1TiKaL, Disguised Toast, Sykkuno, Technoblade, Valkyrae, and Yong Yea.
+Various streamers have made cameo appearances in the series' English dub, including CDawgVA, MoistCr1tikal, Disguised Toast, Sykkuno, Technoblade, Valkyrae, and Yong Yea.

 Media

 Video game

 The video game was first announced in February 2020, with Too Kyo Games developing and Akatsuki also developing and publishing.
 Two days later, the first trailer was released.
 In September 2021, it was revealed the game would be a 3D action role-playing game for smartphones.
 A trailer was released in June 2024, revealing the game would be released on Android, iOS, and Windows.
 Tribe Nine was released on February 20, 2025.
-The game is ending its service on November 27, 2025.
+The game ended its service on November 27, 2025, primarily attributed to low revenue and poor player retention.

 Doujin continuation

 On August 1, 2025, following the news of the game prematurely ending its services, Kazutaka Kodaka announced on social media that the rest of the story will be told as a free, non-profit Japanese doujin series helmed by Kodaka, Shuhei Yamaguchi, and Katsunori Sugninaka through their doujin circle "Neo Neon Tribe".
 The group aims to complete the story through a web novel, while also working on sequels to untold stories and reconstructing existing ones to expand the world of Tribe Nine through unofficial, non-profit, derivative works, with the blessings and the approval of Akatsuki Games.